ietf-teep/architecture/draft-ietf-teep-architecture.md

 This architecture leverages asymmetric cryptography to authenticate a device to a TAM.
 Additionally, a TEE in a device authenticates a TAM and TA signer.
-The provisioning of Trust Anchors to a device may different from one use case to the other.
+The provisioning of Trust Anchors to a device may be different from one use case to the other.
 A device administrator may want to have the capability to control what TAs are allowed.
 A device manufacturer enables verification of the TA signers